Bridging Realms of Wellness Now

 Welcome to The Ancestral Academic!

 I’m glad that you’re here!
 My name is Dr. Millicent, and I am an interdisciplinary health scholar, certified Reiki Master Practitioner, and AuDHDer.
-I integrate rigorous research with ancestral wisdom to support Black women’s liberation and authentic well-being.
+My work centers the health, healing, and well-being of Black women across the life course.
+As the Ancestral Academic, I integrate rigorous research with ancestral wisdom to support Black women’s liberation and authentic well-being.

-I am also an Assistant Professor in the UNC School of Social Work, with a Secondary Appointment in the UNC School of Medicine, Department of Social Medicine.
+I am an Assistant Professor in the UNC School of Social Work, with a Secondary Appointment in the UNC School of Medicine, Department of Social Medicine.
+I’m also the Founder and Director of the RENEW Hub.

 Featured Research